-‘Insight Into Electronics’ is an exciting initiative from the UKESF.
-It is a self-paced, interactive and FREE course that provides young people with a hands-on introduction to microcontrollers, Electronics and programming.
-A collaboration between the UKESF and Aston University, with support from Imagination, the course is specifically designed for UK-based sixth formers and KS4 pupils (S4 in Scotland) interested in Engineering, Electronics and Computer Science.
+In collaboration with Aston University, and with support from our sponsor onsemi this year, Insight into Electronics is designed for sixth formers and KS4/S4 pupils interested in Engineering, Electronics and Computer Science.
 It will provide a fascinating insight into these technologies, for those thinking about studying these subjects at college or university.

 The following video introduces the kit and covers everything you need to know to get started with programming and uploading your own code to the board.

 The extension video below serves as a guide for creating your own projects using the kit, showing the design procedure of a spirit level program using the accelerometer and OLED display on the board.
-Click HERE to download the code needed for the level meter.
+Click here to download the code needed for the level meter

 Is it really free – is there a catch?